jaracogmbh/jsign/jsign-custom-signer/README_Custom-Provider.md

 ### ``storetype`` Parameter

-The ``storetype`` parameter is a string that specifies the type of the KeyStore.
+The ``storetype`` parameter is a string that specifies the type of the keystore that is used.
 In this case, the type is ``CUSTOMPROVIDER``.
-This parameter is necessary so that the program knows that it is the ``Custom Provider Service``.
+This parameter is necessary so that the program knows to use the custom signing service.

 ### ```storepass``` Parameter